-All candidates must meet health and technical standards to be admitted to, participate in, and graduate from RVU-MCOM.
-Because the DO degree signifies that the holder is a physician prepared to enter postgraduate training programs (residency programs), RVU-MCOM graduates must have the knowledge and skills required to function in a broad variety of clinical situations and must be prepared to provide a wide spectrum of patient care.
+All candidates must meet health and technical standards to be admitted to, participate in, and graduate from MCOM.
+Because the DO degree signifies that the holder is a physician prepared to enter postgraduate training programs (residency programs), MCOM graduates must have the knowledge and skills required to function in a broad variety of clinical situations and must be prepared to provide a wide spectrum of patient care.
 A candidate for the DO degree must have abilities and skills in the areas described below and meet the standards described as an obligation to patients and society.

-Candidates should be able to speak, hear, and observe patients in order to elicit information; describe changes in mood, activity, and posture; and perceive nonverbal communication.
+Candidates should be able to speak, hear, and observe patients to elicit information; describe changes in mood, activity, and posture; and perceive nonverbal communication.
 Candidates must have a strong command of the English language.
 A candidate must be able to communicate effectively and sensitively in verbal and written form with patients and all members of the healthcare team.